mcamille132/VanillaStory/README.md

 It is a collaborative e-commerce site created during the training at the Wild Code School.
 ![VanillaStory](https://i.postimg.cc/Gh4Bfg8B/lelogo.png)

-The Uer can be :
+The User can be :
 * Register
 * Login
 * Buy Vanilla

-The Admin Can Be
+The Admin Can Be :
 * Create, Edit , Delete product
 * See their Command